• Home

 domionism Described

-But why ought Jesus to bother with maintaining accounts, if salvation is determined by adherence to ethical laws?
-Think about it.
-If we are moral beings required to live a moral life, how can we earn merit sufficient for salvation, unless we achieve perfection?
+But why would Jesus keep accounts, if salvation is determined by adherence to ethical laws?
+On the other hand, if we are moral beings required to live a moral life, how can we earn merit sufficient for salvation, unless we achieve perfection?

-Salvation is decided by God and technically what a person calls himself is of little importance to one’s true identity, but the ability of anyone to call themselves a Christian permits Satan to vilify the church, by association.
+Salvation is decided by God and technically what a person calls himself is of little importance to one’s identity, but the ability of anyone to call themselves a Christian permits Satan to vilify the church, by association.
 The presence of pedophile, homosexuals in the priesthood is of grave concern to the true believer.
 People who have no interest in the Word of God, other than as a tool to advance their abhorrent practice, proceed through seminary with no other intent than to gain access to children.
 They do this regardless of the condemnations of Scripture and the vows of Celibacy they take.
+Without the measure of works, faith becomes a unit of measure that is totally subjective.

 Morality is doing what is right because one intends to.
 Faith in God gives works direction.
 There is no real distinction between works and faith.
+The difference is simply a matter of perspective.
 Morality is the consolidation of works with faith.
-Dominionism is a philosophy that applies the moral truths of scripture to social problems in a systematic and Biblically justified way.
+Dominionism is a philosophy that applies the moral truths of scripture to social problems in a systematic and biblically justified way.
 Results are validated by outcomes that have a quantifiable component.
+The scientific equivalent to this is apriology.
+This is the study of apologetics as a scientific discipline.
+Apriology is the discipline of empiricism applied to apologetics.

 Uniting The Right